 - The most important action you can take is to remove all outof-date versions of your item from circulation, particularly in your ward or department.
-This includes any old stock, even if there is a large amount (please recycle) - Make sure that all staff who may be giving out the leaflet are fully aware of the new item and its content - No items of Patient Information should be photocopied, as the quality can be poor, resulting in important information being difficult to read - All items of patient information will be uploaded onto the Trust website in A4 format, for ease of printing a copy when needed.
-To access this and to view the Patient Information leaflets, type the following text into your web browser: www.gloshospitals.nhs.uk/your-visit/patient-informationleaflets/
+This includes any old stock, even if there is a large amount (please recycle). - Make sure that all staff who may be giving out the leaflet are fully aware of the new item and its content. - No items of patient information should be photocopied, as the quality can be poor, resulting in important information being difficult to read.
+You can print an A4 copy from the Trust website.

 There are rare occasions when due to the nature of the content, some items are not made widely available.
-Please let the Patient Information Office know if you do not wish your patient information item to be accessible via the website.
-Please note that it is your responsibility to let the Patient Information office know when the leaflet is no longer being used and needs to be removed from website and order catalogue at the print company.
+Please let the Patient Information team know if you do not wish your patient information item to be accessible via the website.